hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ## What are the HPE GreenLake APIs for Data Services on the HPE GreenLake Platform?

-These HPE GreenLake APIs are a set of APIs that enable client applications to manipulate the REST API resources available as part of Data Services on HPE GreenLake edge-to-cloud platform.
+These HPE GreenLake APIs are multiple sets of APIs that enable client applications to manipulate the REST API resources available as part of Data Services on HPE GreenLake edge-to-cloud platform.
 For more information about Data Services on HPE GreenLake platform, see the [Data Services landing page](https://developer.hpe.com/greenlake/data-services-on-the-hpe-greenlake-platform/home/) in the HPE Developer Forum.
 The landing page provides [information on accessing the documentation](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00003533en_us&page=ps_api_dscc.html) for each set of HPE GreenLake APIs related to the data services on the HPE GreenLake platform.

 ## How can I use the HPE GreenLake APIs documentation for my automation projects?